A few broadcast gubbins available for sale – if they are listed here, they are still available!

-Eela S340 “split” Mixing Console – £750 (subject to delivery/collection arrangements)
+Eela S340 “split” Mixing Console – £600 (subject to delivery/collection arrangements, see top of this page)

 This S340 was originally installed at Century 105 in Salford and was the main on-air desk that appeared in the “Trouble at the Top” documentary featuring the late John Myers.

-A ring-binder manual of information, circuit diagrams and configuration settings is provided which allows you to easily service (and fault-find!) the desk.
+A ring-binder manual of information, circuit diagrams and configuration settings is provided which allows you to easily service (and fault-find) the desk.
 Here is a ZIP file containing several photos from the manual, plus other assorted information.

 Most parts are still obtainable: Faders (10k linear), op-amps (NE5532, TL082/084).
 I have replaced some of the electrolytic capacitors and a few op-amps which either failed or didn’t meet spec when tested.
-The desk has been deep-cleaned and is now rather shiny with some new P&G fader-knobs.
+Unlike “modern” IP desks, the use of discrete (and easily removed) components makes the usual maintenance fairly easy.

 2x 12-channel Frames (right-side contains meter-bridge+wiring)